-I always kept a journal when I went traveling for long periods of time, but my daily journaling started 10 years ago when I began to study Solution Focused Psychotherapy and Hypnotherapy.
+I always kept a journal when I went travelling for long periods, but my daily journaling practice started 10 years ago when I began to study Solution Focused Psychotherapy and Hypnotherapy.

 As I explain to my clients, journaling isn’t so much about keeping a diary.
 Journaling is more about capturing your thoughts down on paper.

-I journal everyday and it’s the first thing I do on a morning.
+I journal every day and it’s the first thing I do in the morning.
 Even if I have to be up and out the door (in normal circumstances!), I’ll wake up that bit earlier to allow me to capture the stream of consciousness that is my mind onto paper.
 This practice is described as ‘Morning Pages‘ in the Artists Way.

 For me, my journal is like my best friend.
 I tell my journal everything.
-What I’m feeling, what ideas I have, what’s lifting me up, what’s pulling me down, what I’ve learnt, what’s inspired me, what experiences I’ve had – you name it, it all goes into my journal.
+What I’m feeling, what ideas I have, what’s lifting me, what’s pulling me down, what I’ve learnt, what’s inspired me, what experiences I’ve had – you name it, it all goes into my journal.

-On Tuesday instead of getting on with my ‘normal’ groundhog work day I sat back and reflected on what I really needed deep down.
-How could I nurture my self.
-How could I feed my soul.
+On Tuesday instead of getting on with my ‘normal’ Groundhog work day I sat back and reflected on what I needed deep down.
+How could I nurture myself?
+How could I feed my soul?

 My journals go back around 10 years, so I have built up a good many!

-You know that feeling that you get when you loose yourself in a book?
+You know that feeling that you get when you lose yourself in a book?
 You become so immersed in the story and the character.
-Reading is one of my favourite pastime, but this time I was reading about me.
+Reading is one of my favourite pastimes, but this time I was reading about myself.
 My journey.
 My adventure.
 And through it, I took myself back to why was I doing what I was doing.
-I rediscovered the excitement I had experienced when I first starting working with people.
-How blessed I felt to have the knowledge of how to really help people.
+I rediscovered the excitement I had experienced when I first started working with people.
+How blessed I felt to know how to help people.